EpicoStudio/dynamic-year-block/readme.txt

 Feel free to ask questions, request new features or report bugs.

-You can also follow the development of the plugin in the official [GitHub repository](https://github.com/EpicoStudio/dynamic-year-block), where you can see the complete code.
+You can also follow the development of the plugin in the official Épico Studio [GitHub repository](https://github.com/EpicoStudio/dynamic-year-block), where you can see the complete code.

 = How can I support the development of the Dynamic Year Block? = You can help with a [donation](https://ubr.link/donate-wp) or a [positive review](https://wordpress.org/support/plugin/dynamic-year-block/reviews/#new-post), if you find it useful.

 == Screenshots ==

-1. Adding the block in the footer template, using the site editor.
+1. Searching for the Dynamic Year Block in the block inserter.
+2. Block added in the footer copyright message.
-2. Block options: you can choose between a two-digit and four-digit year.
+3. Block settings: you can choose between a two-digit and four-digit year.

 == Changelog ==